 Welcome to iSocrates!

-I'm Jason Helms, Assistant Professor of Rhetoric in the English Department at Texas Christian University.
+I'm Jason Helms, Associate Professor of Rhetoric in the English Department at Texas Christian University.
 I teach courses on the history of rhetoric, multimedia authoring, visual rhetoric, gaming, comics, rhetoric and philosophy, and writing writ large.
 Just like my teaching, my research covers some broad ground, but my focus is on the interplay of rhetoric and technology.
 That focus sheds light on what might seem like disparate interests.

 iSocrates is my digital face (though the cartoon above is not meant to depict me).
 My analog face is down below in the contact section.
 This site is a loving collaboration between my digital and analog selves.
 We’ve divided the site into five sections: About, Research, Teaching, CV, and Links.
 You can access them on the menu above.
 The About page looks a lot like this one.
 Research contains published work along with works in progress and even projects that will probably never be published.
 Under Courses you’ll find information about my teaching, including syllabi, student work, and assignments for courses I have taught, am teaching, and will teach.
 CV is an abbreviation for Curriculum Vitae.
 That’s Latin for “Life’s Curriculum” and Academic for Résumé.
 Résumé is French for list of stuff you’ve done.
 Shockingly, that whole page is in English.
 Finally, there is a page full of links to other websites.
 These sites were painstakingly chosen from the best the interwebs have to offer.
 If you don’t see a site there, it’s because it’s probably not very good.